brooklynmuseum/php-coding-style-guide/README.md

 - Code MUST use 2 spaces for indenting, not tabs.

-- There MUST NOT be a hard limit on line length; the soft limit MUST be 120 characters; lines SHOULD be 80 characters or less.
+- Lines MUST be 80 characters or less.
+Template coding (e.g. html and php) is exempt from this.

 - There MUST be one blank line after the `namespace` declaration, and there MUST be one blank line after the block of `use` declarations.